Brendon Villegas: The Amazing Race 24

 Brendon Villegas and Rachel Reilly wed after their previous Amazing Race appearance, and competed again in the second All-Stars edition of The Amazing Race.
 He and Reilly won three legs, earning US$10,000 each and a trip to the Great Barrier Reef.
 However, in the end they came in third place for a second time, losing to former Stealing Angels vocalists Caroline Cutbirth and Jennifer Wayne (second place) and father/son team Dave and Connor O'Leary (first place).
 The Big Brother stars however did become the first team to complete an entire race course on two separate seasons.

+Celebrity Fear Factor

+Villegas and Reilly participated in the episode titled "Royalty Rumble."
+Villegas and his wife climbed through cockroaches, snakes, frogs, crabs and maggots to complete a puzzle.
+They were immersed in a giant water tank upside down by their ankles to test their fear of drowning and how long they could handle the task.
+Finally, they completed the stunt of landing a helicopter on a moving 18-wheeler, disarming a bomb, and escaping before the truck blew up.
+Villegas and Reilly had the quickest time and won $50,000 for lung cancer charity.

 Personal life

 Villegas proposed to fellow Big Brother player Rachel Reilly on Valentine's Day 2011; they married on September 8, 2012.

 WE TV Network aired Reilly and Villegas's wedding as a holiday wedding special.
 Celebrity event coordinator David Tutera planned the gala, which took place at sunset in the city of Los Angeles.
 The wedding was attended by approximately 120 friends and family.
 The couple honeymooned in Aruba.
 On September 16, 2015, Reilly and Villegas announced that she was pregnant with their first child together.
 On April 8, 2016, their child was born, a girl named Adora Borealis Villegas.
 On May 10, 2020, Reilly and Villegas announced that she was pregnant with their second child together.
 On November 11, 2020, their child was born, a boy named Adler Mateo Villegas.

+On July 1, 2023, Villegas joined the Department of Radiology at The University of Alabama at Birmingham as an Assistant Professor.